-In March 2021, the Cool Farm Alliance welcomed six new members, taking its membership to over 100 for the first time.
-This is an exciting milestone for the Alliance and a great opportunity to look back on how it was formed just over a decade ago from a shared ambition of three parties to work together toward sustainable agriculture.
+In March 2021, the Cool Farm Alliance took its membership to over 100 members and partners for the first time in its history.
+This was an exciting milestone for the Alliance and a great opportunity to look back on how it was formed just over a decade ago from a shared ambition of three parties to work together toward sustainable agriculture.

 In the autumn of 2008, the multinational consumer goods company Unilever was looking for practical advice on how it could help farmers in its global supply chains reduce their impact on the climate.
 Christof Walter, who managed the project then, turned to Prof. Pete Smith at the University of Aberdeen for help.
 Pete was the coordinating lead author of the agricultural chapter of the 2007 IPCC Fourth Assessment Report.
 For his research, he had reviewed all the latest science on practices that release or reduce greenhouse gas emissions in agriculture and aggregated it to a global picture of opportunities for climate change mitigation.
 Unilever wanted it the other way round: Would it be possible to create assessments for an individual field and specific to every farmers’ situation?
 Pete thought it was and appointed his post-doc Jonathan Hillier to work on the assignment.
 Unilever shared with Jonathan their work on farming and climate change so far, including a simple greenhouse gas calculator they had built in Excel.
 This sparked the idea of using Jonathan’s and Pete’s research to update the calculator, rather than writing a report that would vanish in a drawer.
 The Cool Farm Tool was born.